-Suggested Questions for the List of Issues
+Suggested Questions for the State Party

-We would respectfully urge the Committee to raise with the Lebanese government in its List of Issues the following questions with regard to violations of the Covenant addressed in this letter:
+We would respectfully urge the Committee to raise again with the Lebanese government the following questions with regard to violations of the Covenant addressed in this letter:

 - What are the government's plans to comprehensively amend the nationality law to allow Lebanese women to transfer their nationality to their children and spouse on an equal basis with men?
-When will all the civil rights to children granted by the ministerial committee be implemented in the meantime? - What steps is the government taking to implement the parliamentary committee's recommendation to repeal Article 522 of the Penal Code, and what does the government plan to do to subsequently enforce and raise awareness of this important legal reform?
+When will all the civil rights to children granted by the ministerial committee be implemented in the meantime? - What steps is the government taking to implement the parliamentary committee's recommendation to repeal Article 522 of the Penal Code, and what does the government plan to do to subsequently to enforce and raise awareness of this important legal reform?